WE ARE NOMURA

 Ichikawa “I have been involved with Nomlog since its launch in 2019.
 In October 2022, we renewed the logo and significantly improved usability.

-When renewing the site, the thought that the editorial department cherished was various "connections".
-Nomlog is an online media, but we are always creating real spaces.
-Through Nomlog, I thought that it would be an opportunity to come into contact with the space and experience, and to have a connection with the readers, even if it was a small one.
-The logo was also inspired from that, and concept design is a series of nom (of NOMURA Group) and log (log = record).
-I also made a sticker with the logo, so everyone puts it on their PCs and mobile phones, and it also serves as a conversation starter when meeting with customers.
-The thoughts put into the site renewal are also summarized in this article on Nomlog, so I would be happy if you could read it.
+When renewing the site, the editorial department valued the idea of diverse "connections."
+Although Nomulog is an online medium, we are always creating real spaces.
+We thought that Nomulog would be an opportunity to experience spaces and experiences, and to have even a small connection with our readers.
+The logo was also inspired by this idea, with concept design in which nom (NOMURA Group) and log (log = record) are linked together.
+We also made stickers of the logo, which we all put on our PCs and mobile phones, and they have become conversation starters during meetings with customers.
+The thoughts we put into the site renewal are also summarized in this article on Nomulog, so we hope you will read it.

 The editorial staff is in charge of everything from article planning to writing requests, editing, and release.
 I like to gather information and write articles, so I sometimes write my own articles, such as reports on ikebana and kabuki exhibitions.

-For example, I would like the media to provide an opportunity for people to say, "If there is such a person at NOMURA, I would like to ask him to do this job."
-In fact, there have been cases where people approached me saying, "This planner is interested in this kind of thing."
-I think it would be nice if it became a communication tool for people inside and outside the company, so in the future we plan to create a system that allows people who want to write to write more.”
+For example, I would like the media to provide an opportunity for people to think, "If there is such a person at NOMURA, I would like to ask them to do this job."
+In fact, there have been cases where people have been contacted because "this planner is interested in this."
+I would like it to become a communication tool both inside and outside the company, so in the future, I plan to create a system that allows people who want to write to write more.

 Became a master of ikebana at the age of 18.
 Demonstrate your skills to the fullest in a culture that allows you to turn your passion into a job